-Where evidence shows that a pupil has made good progress and achieves the outcomes set they will no longer require additional SEN support and his/her name will be removed from the register.
+Where evidence shows that a pupil has made good progress and achieves the outcomes set, they will no longer require additional SEND support and his/her name will be removed from the Whole School Profile.
 Parents will be formally notified of this decision.